T1M00R/invoice-generator-api/README.md

       "rate": 0.1,
       "description": "GST"
     },
-    "notes": "Thank you for your business!"
+    "notes": "Thank you for your business!",
+    "template": "classic",
+    "currency": "USD"
   }'

 ## Project Structure